Rouge (rapper)

-Deko Barbara-Jessica Wedi (born 13 September 1992), professionally known as Rouge (/ruˈʒ/), is a Congolese-South African rapper, author, and television presenter.
+Deko Barbara-Jessica Wedi (born 13 September 1992), professionally known as Rouge (/ruˈʒ/), is a South African rapper of Congolese heritage, born in Pretoria.
 Her debut album The New Era Sessions, accompanied by a short film, received a South African Film and Television Award for Best Micro Budget Film.

 Early life

 Deko Barbara-Jessica Wedi was born on September 13, 1992, in Pretoria, Gauteng.
 She is of DR Congolese descent as both her parents were born in Congo.
 She started songwriting at the age of 12, which resulted in her taking part in acting, public speaking and poetry.
 She started rapping at the age of 19, when her friend suggested she should rap to her own R&B songs she composed.
 She attended the University of Pretoria, where she completed her degree in Drama & Film.

 Career

 2014–2016: Beginnings

 In December 2014, Rouge released her second single "Mi Corazon" featuring rapper BigStar Johnson, following her debut single, "Party".
 The following year, rapper AKA featured Rouge alongside other female rappers in the remix of his song "Baddest".
 As for 2016, Rouge then released the song "Mbongo Zaka" featuring Moozlie.
 The song gained her prominence as it was her first song to top charts on all major radio stations across South Africa.

 Rouge was listed as one of six best female rappers in Africa by hip hop website Creative-hiphop in 2017, alongside fellow South African Nadia Nakai and Ghanaian rapper Eno Barony.

 In October 2016, Rouge was one of the mentors on the Vuzu reality game show The Coalition, which involves interns undergoing challenges with the assistance of the mentors.
 She also participated on the MTV Base Cyphers in the "New Skool" (2017).